Depression is common in kids who learn and think differently. Maybe you’ve been gradually noticing

-Cognitive behavioral therapy (CBT) helps kids recognize and change their negative beliefs or behaviors.
+(CBT) helps kids recognize and change their negative beliefs or behaviors.
 This short-term therapy tends to involve 5 to 20 sessions.

 Interpersonal therapy (IPT) focuses on relationships with other people.
 The goal is to help kids address problems so they can have healthier relationships.

 Family therapy can be a helpful starting point for kids who say things like, “I’m not depressed—I just hate my family.”
 This type of therapy can help family members improve communication and resolve conflicts.